gardener/gardener/docs/usage/apiserver-sni-injection.md

         - containerPort: 80
 ```

-### Opt-out of pod injection on namespace level
+### Opt-Out of Pod Injection on Namespace Level

-To opt out of the injection of **all** Pods in a namespace, you should label your namespace with `apiserver-proxy.networking.gardener.cloud/inject: disable` e.g.:
+To opt out of the injection of **all** Pods in a namespace, you should label your namespace with `apiserver-proxy.networking.gardener.cloud/inject: disable`, e.g.:

 ```yaml
 apiVersion: v1